 Use case diagram is a behavioral UML diagram type and frequently used to analyze various systems.
 They enable you to visualize the different types of roles in a system and how those roles interact with the system.
-This use case diagram tutorial will cover the following topics and help you create better use cases.
+This use case diagram tutorial will cover the following topics and help you create use cases better.

 - Importance of use case diagrams